h2hamadeh/Forecasting-Production-using-Recurrent-Neural-Networks/README.md

 This repository contains implementations of Long Short-Term Memory (LSTM) networks for forecasting oil, gas, and water production from offshore wells using real-world historical data from Equinor's Volve field in the Norwegian North Sea.

-**NOTE:** This work is from 2020/2021, updated in 2024 and uploaded retroactively.

 ## Overview

-This project contains two implementations, both of which use a sliding window approach for temporal pattern learning:
+This project (from 2020/2021, updated in 2024 and uploaded retroactively) contains two implementations, both of which use a sliding window approach for temporal pattern learning:

 **singleouput**